caccnz/constitution/constitution.md

 2. Honorary Membership

-   Members who are serving in fulltime Christian ministry elsewhere but express a desire in writing to maintain their membership.
+   Members who are serving in full-time Christian ministry elsewhere but express a desire in writing to maintain their membership.
 Honorary members have no voting privileges at membership meetings of The Church.

 3. Associate Membership